ShaunCurtis/CEC.Blazor.Examples/Articles/Hydra Build Article.md

 ﻿# The Blazor Hydra

+I've tried to keep this as simple as possible, basing the sites on the out-of-the-box templates.
+I've made no attempt to consolidate code into shared libraries.

-## Building A Hydra Web Site  The Base Project
+## Building the Hydra Site

-I've built the starting solution as follows (all are built from the standard VS 2019 templates):
+Build the starting solution as follows (all are built from the standard VS 2019 templates):
 1. **Hydra.Web** - A Razor MVC project.
 This is the start up project.
 3. **Hydra.Grey** - A Razor library project
 4. **Hydra.Blue** - Another Razor library project